dmendel/bindata/manual.md

 processed.
 Consider using an explicit length when creating a new file format as it is easier to work with.

-## Bit-aligned Records
+## Advanced Bitfields

+Most types in a record are byte oriented.
+[Bitfields](#bit_based_integers) allow access to individual bits in an octet stream.

+Sometimes a bitfield has unused elements such as

+    class RecordWithBitfield < BinData::Record
+      bit1 :foo
+      bit1 :bar
+      bit1 :baz
+      bit5 :unused

+      stringz :qux
+    end
+{:ruby}

+The problem with specifying an unused field is that the size of this field must be manually counted.
+This is a potential source of errors.

+BinData provides a shortcut to skip to the next byte boundary with the `resume_byte_alignment` keyword.

+    class RecordWithBitfield < BinData::Record
+      bit1 :foo
+      bit1 :bar
+      bit1 :baz
+      resume_byte_alignment

+      stringz :qux
+    end
+{:ruby}

-Most structured binary data is byte-aligned.
-Any bitfields that occur, usually start and end on a byte boundary.
-But occasionally you will come across a format where primitive types (string and numerics) are not aligned on byte boundaries.
+Occasionally you will come across a format where primitive types (string and numerics) are not aligned on byte boundaries but are to be packed in the bit stream.

-    class CrazyAlignment < BinData::Record
+    class PackedRecord < BinData::Record
       bit4     :a
       string   :b, :length => 2  # note: byte-aligned
       bit1     :c